KelvinHere/book-review-app/testing.md

     - [style.css](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fbook-review-kelvinhere.herokuapp.com%2Fstatic%2Fcss%2Fstyle.css&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
     * ![CSS3](https://www.w3.org/Icons/valid-css)
     * ![SVG](https://www.w3.org/Icons/valid-css-blue)

-- W3C Spellchecker
+- W3C Spell Checker
-    - All pages checked through W3C Spellchecker
+    - All pages checked through W3C Spell Checker

 ### Unit Testing

-Unit testing was used on this project to quickly and efficently test changes to code.
+Unit testing was used on this project to quickly and efficiently test changes to code.
 These tests in [testbookapp.py](https://github.com/KelvinHere/book-review-app/blob/master/testbookapp.py) check that :-
 - All CRUD operations can be carried out on a database and that that database information makes it to the webpages it needs to get to.
 - All routes take the user to the correct webpages and contain the required information from the database.
 - All functions in [app.py](https://github.com/KelvinHere/book-review-app/blob/master/app.py) return the correct values.
-- All tests were initally made to fail as to avoid false negatives.
+- All tests were initially made to fail as to avoid false negatives.

 On running the unittests in [testbookapp.py](https://github.com/KelvinHere/book-review-app/blob/master/testbookapp.py) the database is switched to an empty local database, some setup is required if running locally, as explained below in [Writing your own unittests](#writing-your-own-unittests).
 This allows the app to be tested end to end and stops the risk of the tests corrupting the live database.

 An example of this end to end testing would be, testing the view that adds a book to the database.
-The unittest posts immitation form data to the insert_book view, the viewbooks view is then called to render the viewbooks.html page where this information should now be displayed and the test asserts that all the book information that should be pulled from the database is displayed on the output page.
+The unittest posts imitation form data to the insert_book view, the viewbooks view is then called to render the viewbooks.html page where this information should now be displayed and the test asserts that all the book information that should be pulled from the database is displayed on the output page.

 The result of my unit-tests
 - ![unittests](https://github.com/KelvinHere/book-review-app/blob/master/readme-files/testing/unittests.jpg "result of unit tests")

 ### Writing your own unittests

 1. Follow the local deployment instructions in the ['Local Deployment' section of readme.md](https://github.com/KelvinHere/book-review-app/blob/master/README.md#deployment)

 2. [Install MongoDB Community Edition](https://www.mongodb.com/try/download/community?tck=docs_server) binaries only dont worry about setting it as a service

-3. Add the following enviromental varialbes to env&#46;py
+3. Add the following enviromental variables to env&#46;py
     - `os.environ.setdefault("IP", "0.0.0.0")`
     - `os.environ.setdefault("PORT", 5000)`

 3. Start your locally deployed book review application

 4. Start the test database from the terminal in your deployed app directory.
 Run `mongod` with the following arguments `--dbpath testdb` for example
 * `C:\MongoDB\Server\4.4\bin\mongod.exe --dbpath testdb`
 * Documentation to help running mongod [link here](https://docs.mongodb.com/manual/reference/program/mongod.exe/)

 5. Add your new tests to [testbookapp.py](https://github.com/KelvinHere/book-review-app/blob/master/testbookapp.py) in the deployed app directory

 6. Run the unit tests from the terminal in your app directory with the following command `python3 -m unittest testbookapp.py` (use `py` instead of `python3` if you are using windows 10)

 7. Optionally add the verbose argument `-v` to the command above to display more information on the tests running

 ## Manual Testing

 ### Database Testing
 Each feature of the apps CRUD operations have been tested manually
 - A book can be added